 \subsection{Memory and Continual Learning Safeguards}

-To support long-term interaction, adaptation, and personalisation, SIL employs a dual-component memory architecture (Fig.~\ref{fig:sil-framework}E), consisting of episodic and semantic memory.
-These components jointly enable the agent to recall past experiences, generalise from them, and safeguard prior knowledge during continual learning.
+\textbf{Memory.} To support long-term adaptation and personalisation, SIL employs a dual-component memory architecture (Fig.~\ref{fig:sil-framework}E) comprising structured episodic and semantic memory.
+These components jointly enable the agent to recall past experiences, generalise from them, and safeguard prior knowledge.
 The episodic memory functions as a fixed-size buffer, $\mathcal{M}_{\text{ep}}$, that stores interaction records.
-Each episode $e_i$ records the raw user input, agent response, execution context, internal belief states $(\mathcal{B}^H_i\,,\, \mathcal{B}^A_i)$, belief alignment score $\rho_i$, success signal $s_i$, and timestamp.
+Each episode $e_i$ records the raw user input, agent response, execution context, latent representation $\phi(x_i)$, internal belief states $(\mathcal{B}^H_i\,,\, \mathcal{B}^A_i)$, belief alignment score $\rho_i$, success signal $s_i$, and timestamp.
 Semantic memory, on the other hand, consolidates accumulated interactions into generalised patterns.
 It distils episodic experiences into abstract knowledge organised by task type, including success patterns, failure patterns, common clarification triggers, and co-adaptation patterns that capture periods of sustained convergence of beliefs.

 \textbf{Human model \& memory retrieval.} Alongside the memory components, SIL maintains a lightweight human model (Fig.~\ref{fig:sil-framework}E) that tracks user communication style and preferences.
 This model learns incrementally from each interaction using exponential moving averages over features such as verbosity, formality, and specificity.
 The memory retrieval is belief-aware.
-Given a new input command $x_t$, and a candidate past episode $e_i$, we compute a relevance score $\mathcal{S} (x_t \,,\,e_i)$ that combines semantic similarity and belief alignment as:
+Given a new command $x_t$, and a candidate past episode $e_i$, we compute a relevance score $\mathcal{S} (x_t ,e_i)$ that combines semantic similarity and belief alignment: